Skip to main content

 A short film by Soudade Kaadan

 Award winning filmmaker Soudade Kaadan - Nezouh (2022), The Day I Lost My Shadow (2018)- presents her new short film, commissioned by Leighton House.
-When the Tiles Spoke weaves magical realism, dreamscape, and documentary into an immersive and emotional viewing experience.
+When the Tiles Spoke is a hybrid fiction film that blends magical realism and dreamscape, taking viewers on an immersive, emotional journey.
 Through film, narration and animation, the magnificent tiles in the Arab Hall come alive, finding their own voice to recount their origins and their journey to Leighton House.
-Featuring the voices of Khalid Abdallah, Soad Fares and Leem Lubany.
+Featuring the voices of Khalid Abdalla, Souad Faress and Leem Lubany.

 Contemporary installations